Skip to Main Content

 • Information could be wrong because your prompt contained information that was also wrong

-How do I evaluate information from a Gen-AI tool?
+How do I evaluate information produced by a chatbot?

 Evaluating ZotGPT using Lateral Reading

-This short video demonstrates lateral reading in response to a prompt asking UCI’s ZotGPT about the role of the anteater in UCI’s history.
+This short video demonstrates lateral reading in response to an essay generated by UCI’s ZotGPT (2024) about the role of the anteater in UCI’s history.

 Selected readings